Washington–Willow Historic District

 Washington–Willow Historic District is a residential neighborhood of Fayetteville, Arkansas containing over one hundred historically and architecturally significant homes.
 Styles range from those popular in the mid-19th century through present day, predominantly Victorian, Italianate, neoclassical, and craftsman bungalows.
 Historically, Fayetteville leaders in business, law and education have all called the district home.
 The homes sit at the foot of East Mountain within the Masonic Addition, the first addition platted following incorporation.

-Encompassing roughly 37 acre, the district is bounded by College Avenue (U.S. Route 71B) on the west, Olive and Walnut Avenues on the east, Rebecca Street to the north, and Spring Street to the south.
+Encompassing roughly 37 acre, the district is bounded by College Avenue (U.S. Route 71B) on the west, Mission Boulevard on the east, Rebecca Street to the north, and Spring Street to the south.
 The primary streets within the district are the namesake Washington Avenue and Willow Avenue, crossing Davidson Street, Maple Street, Lafayette Street, and Dickson Street.
 The district was listed on the National Register of Historic Places in 1980, and its boundaries were increased in 1995.